• Skip to primary navigation

 ➜ Get the recipe: Easy apple strudel

-While the word Strudel is of German origin but commonly used in the Czech Republic, the Czech alternative is závin.
-Czech strudel is most often filled with grated or sliced apples, a filling of poppy seeds, or cream cheese (tvaroh).
+While the word "strudel" originates from German, it is also widely used in the Czech Republic.
+The Czech alternative, "závin," refers to a rolled pastry, most often filled with grated or sliced apples, poppy seeds, or cream cheese (tvaroh).

 Two slices of vanocka, Czech Christmas bread, served on a plate.